7 Things Not to Do During Labor - Baby Chick

 It’s common for mothers to breathe too quickly or shallowly when contractions become intense.
 This can lead to dizziness, tingling in your hands or face, and even fainting.
 Instead, focus on abdominal (diaphragmatic) breathing, which helps you stay relaxed, reduces tension, and improves oxygen flow to both you and your baby.3

-5. Do NOT Look at the Clock
+5. Do Not Look at the Clock

 If you’ve chosen an unmedicated birth, you’re probably focused on your breathing, relaxing your muscles, and letting your body do its work.
 You may not even notice the time (and that’s a good thing!).